Flipkart Big Shopping Days Sale Begins: Here Are the Best Deals

 Nokia 5.1 Plus

 HMD Global's Nokia 5.1 Plus is currently down to Rs.
 9,999 (MRP Rs.
-13,199) on Flipkart during the Big Shopping Days sale.
+13,199) as part of Flipkart offers during the sale.
 Nokia 5.1 Plus features a 5.8-inch HD+ display and a dual camera setup at the back, along with an 8-megapixel front-facing camera.
 It is powered by the MediaTek Helio P60 SoC, supported by 3GB of RAM.

 Price: Rs.
 9,999 (MRP Rs.
 13,199)